 Some injuries and illnesses occur due to hazardous exposure to dangerous chemicals.
 This exposure can occur over long periods of time.
 In other cases, exposure to toxic chemicals or fumes could have an immediate impact on your health.
 This type of injury typically occurs in an industrial setting.
 However, hazardous chemicals can spread through the air or groundwater to nearby properties.

 Florida property owners are required to maintain their premises in a safe manner, including providing adequate lighting and taking other steps to ensure your safety.
 A negligent security is complex.
 Our legal team will consult property inspection and security experts to substantiate your case and prove your right to financial compensation.

 What Will an Attorney Cost?

 Our law firm bills clients using something known as a contingency fee agreement.
 When we take a case on contingency, that means we are only paid when we successfully recover compensation on your behalf.
 We win only when you win.
+If your case does not result in a financial award, you will owe us no legal fees at all.
 It’s that simple.

 You Could Recover Damages Following a Premises Liability Accident

 Premises liability accidents can have serious consequences.
 If you were hurt on another party’s property, now is the time to consider your legal options.
 A successful lawsuit could provide you with compensation for your damages, including your medical bills, physical pain, and other losses.

 The team at GED Lawyers is prepared to aggressively pursue your case on your behalf.
 Our attorneys understand your case is important, and we are ready to give it the attention it deserves.
 There is no better time to discuss your options with a Florida premises liability lawyer.
 Reach out right away for your free, no-obligation consultation.